pythonbyexample/PBE/dbetut/blog.rst

 Post Template
 -------------

-In post template I need to show the post, the list of comments and a form to add a new comment;
-note that mcbv `CreateView` form is named `modelform,` not `form.`
+In `Post` template I need to show the post, the list of comments and a form to add a new comment; note that mcbv `CreateView` form is named `modelform,` not `form.`

 .. sourcecode:: django